Shadman-Ahmed-Chowdhury/Shadman-Ahmed-Chowdhury/README.md

 ## I'm a Competitive Programmer and a Web Developer!

--   I’m currently working on an Online Judge Project using Django
--   I’m currently learning Django
+-   I’m currently learning PHP
 -   I’m looking to collaborate in web dev open source projects
 -   Fun fact: I love to play football.